halacoglu/simple-icons-custom/README.md

 # simple-icons-custom

-These are the icons I create for https://github.com/simple-icons
+These are the icons I've created for https://github.com/simple-icons